wix-incubator/wix-code-docs/wix-bookings-v2/wix-bookings-v2/Sessions/guides/Supported Filters.md

 # Sessions: Supported Filters

+The following tables shows property support for filters for the session object.

-Field support for filters depends on the type of sessions you are querying: session instances of type `EVENT`, session instances of all types, or recurring session definitions.
+Field support for filters depends on the type of sessions:

+* Event-type sessions.
+* Recurring session definitions.
+* Any type of sessions.
-They also depend on whether `includeExternal` is `true`.
+**Note** Field Support for filters also depend on whether external calendars are included.

-## Wix Calendar session instances of type `EVENT` (Default)
+## Wix Calendar of type EVENT

-The following table shows field support for filters for session instances of type `EVENT` when `includeExternal` is `false`:
+The following table shows field support for filters for session of type `EVENT` when you do not include external calendars:

 | Field           | Supported Filters                             |